isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 The ``subnet4-delta-add`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is used to update by adding or overwriting parts of a single subnet
+This command is used to update a subnet by adding or overwriting its parts in
-in the existing server configuration.
+the existing server configuration.
 This operation has no impact on other
 subnets.
 The subnet identifier is used to identify the subnet to update; it must
 be specified and must be unique among all subnets.
 The subnet prefix should not
 be updated.